-Use just enough dressing to coat the sprouts, making sure they don’t feel weighed down or gloppy, then serve with a few (okay, a lot) toasted croutons mixed in.
-This Caesar inspired shredded brussel sprouts salad will likely be on constant rotation in your house!
+Use just enough dressing to coat the sprouts (and promise me you’ll try my pesto Caesar dressing next!), making sure they don’t feel weighed down or gloppy, then serve with a few (okay, a lot) toasted croutons mixed in.
+This Caesar inspired shredded Brussels sprouts salad will likely be on constant rotation in your house!

 - Shaved Parmigiano Reggiano